 - Use bright sweet fruits for best flavor, also choose those with rich colors to create pretty patterns.

 - Mini Brownie Fruit Pizzas

 Follow Cooking Classy

 16 Quick & Easy 30 Minute Recipes! (plus weekly recipe updates)

 - 1/4 cup apricot preserves, pressed through a sieve to remove lumps

 - 1 Tbsp water

-- In a mixing bowl using an electric hand mixer (or in the bowl of a stand mixer), whip cream cheese with sugar and vanilla until light and fluffy.
-Spread evenly over cooled crust.
-Top with fruit.
+- For the cream cheese topping: In a mixing bowl using an electric hand mixer (or in the bowl of a stand mixer), whip cream cheese, 6 Tbsp granulated sugar and 1/2 tsp vanilla until light and fluffy.

-- In a small bowl whisk together preserves and water.
+- In a very small mixing bowl whisk together preserves and water.
 Brush mixture over fruit.
-Refrigerate 2 hours then cut into slices.